cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 Verilog, and then important it back into PyMTL to verify that the translated Verilog is itself correct.

-Let's experiment with an example which is valid PyMTL code, but does is not translatable to illustrate the importance of testing with `--test-verilog`.
+Let's experiment with an example which is valid PyMTL code, but is not translatable to illustrate the importance of testing with `--test-verilog`.
 Instead of using an `if` statement to implement the `MinMaxUnit`, maybe we want to be clever and use the built-in `min` and